lucadealfaro/authorship-tracking/README.md

 is attributed to its earliest occurrence.
 See the paper for details.

-The code works by building a trie-based representation of the whole history of the revisions, in an object of the class TextAttribution.
+The code works by building a trie-based representation of the whole history of the revisions, in an object of the class AuthorshipAttribution.
 Each time a new revision is passed to the object, the object updates its internal state and it computes the earliest attribution of the new revision, which can be then easily obtained.
 The object itself can be serialized (and de-serialized) using json-based methods.